 For presenting the gospel truths and their meaning in today's world, there are other ways than preaching sermons.
 Many people do not respond well at all to listening to someone speak to them for 15 to 30 minutes on some matter.
 It's a problem for schools, training seminars, events, and public meetings, not just church.

 So, what's the problem with sermons?

 Most seminaries and Bible schools are only beginning to get at the problems of homiletic method, don't really understand today's people, and do a poor job of guiding their future ministers into a life that is not just vaguely spiritual, but specifically Christlike.
-(They're taught the importance of belief, but their own faith is not well-nurtured.)
-Even worse, some budding young preachers are paper-trained into a mindset for writing sermons to preach about the importance of preaching.
-As long as this foundation remains so soft, the sermon, in whatever form, will keep dying, and no class in homiletics or the 'art' of preaching will save it.
+(They're taught the importance of belief in the head, but their own faith is not well-nurtured.)
+Even worse, some budding ministers are paper-trained into a mindset for writing homilies to preach about the importance of sermons.
+As long as this foundation remains so soft, the sermon, in whatever form, will keep dying, and no class in homiletics or the 'art' (or even science) of preaching will save it.

 You can also check the dictionary for homiletics and to preach.
 But church leaders need to redefine preaching and homiletics.